morris/nito/README.md

 Note the `nest` helper which repeats the `<li>` template for each given item.
-The `classes` and `ftext` helpers apply changes softly, e.g. only if the existing DOM differs.
+The `classes` and `ftext` helpers apply changes softly, i.e. only if the existing DOM differs.

 Also note how the definitions are entirely decoupled from the current document, and don't do anything by themselves.